-There are a number of concerns that many people have around exams.
+There are a number of concerns that many people have around college exams.

 What if I’m late for the exam?

-Go to the exam room/hall and see if you will be admitted.
-Contact your department, the exams office and/or your Students’ Union if you run into difficulty.
+If you are late, go to the exam room/hall and see if you will be admitted.
+You can contact your department, the exams office and/or your Students’ Union if you run into difficulty.

 What if I miss an exam or I’m too sick to sit the exam?

-Every school/college has a procedure for instances where a student misses an exam.
-Contact your head teacher, department and your Students’ Union.
+Every college has a procedure for instances where a student misses an exam.
+Contact your head teacher, department and your Students’ Union if you are sick.
 Make sure to keep doctors’ notes, as you may need to submit a copy.